 Logo

-Treasure Hunt for Boston College Students, Spring Semester 2011
+Treasure Hunt for Boston College Students, Fall Semester 2013

 This Treasure Hunt has several purposes: (1) to encourage people to read my book, Memoirs of a Shape-Shifter; (2) to educate you who are BC students about the history and lore of the school; and (3) since I am faculty adviser of BC's Jemez Service and Immersion Program, to help raise awareness on campus of indigenous peoples.